 The healthcare team assists the patient with the many choices in complementary and supportive therapies available to each patient and their caregivers.
 Although we frequently receive questions about complementary and alternative medicines, or CAM therapies, we do not typically use alternative therapies to treat cancer at our facility.
-However, complementary therapies, such as nutrition counseling, yoga, oncology rehabilitation, massage and music therapies, are used primarily to treat the symptoms associated with cancer.
+However, complementary therapies, such as acupuncture, nutrition counseling, yoga, oncology rehabilitation, massage and music therapies, are used primarily to treat the symptoms associated with cancer.
 Supportive therapies focus on emotional and physical health.
 At CIOS, we recognize that these supportive therapies are essential for each cancer survivor and their caregivers both during and after their cancer experience.

 “Research shows that social and emotional support is as important as medical care in the face of a cancer diagnosis,” says Dr. Larry Gluck, medical director of GHS’ Cancer Institute.

 If you are a patient or caregiver and would like to learn more about CIOS, please contact Survivorship Nurse Navigator, Trish Leighton, RN, MSN, at (864) 455-1346.

 If you are a physician and would like to make a referral, please complete the CIOS patient referral form.

 Visit our Survive and Thrive blog to learn how to survive and thrive during and after a cancer diagnosis.